This is a sample itinerary. Work with one of our expert Adventure Specialists to craft the Yellowstone adventure that's perfect for your family.

 Day 7: Jackson / Home

 Today, depending on flight schedules, there may be time to explore the town of Jackson and the many activities on offer, including a chairlift ride to the top of Snow King Mountain for high-altitude views (optional; cost not included).
-Complimentary hotel shuttle service to the airport is available as our family Yellowstone safari comes to a close.
+Complimentary hotel shuttle service to the airport is available as your custom family Yellowstone safari comes to a close.